SAP-archive/teched2020-ANA367/README.md

 This repository contains the material for the SAP TechEd 2020 session ANA367 - Integrating Cloud Solutions from SAP into SAP Data Warehouse Cloud.

+In this hands-on session we will realize a simple end-to-end scenario with the main objective to introduce the different functions and options.
+The main focus of the session is the Data Integration of Cloud Sources and Data Modelling in SAP Data Warehouse Cloud along with visualizing the data models in a SAP Analytics Cloud Story.

 ## Exercises